The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

 - 1 tablespoon of peanut butter

-- 1 tablespoon of sliced almonds
+- 1 tablespoon of slivered almonds

 Blend the whey with almond milk, the peeled and chopped banana, and the peanut butter.
 Then add the almonds to garnish.